LAN eXtensions for Instrumentation: Interoperability and IVI

 LXI devices can coexist with Ethernet devices that are not themselves LXI compliant.
 They can also be present in test systems which include products based on the GPIB, VXI, and PXI standards.

 The standard mandates that every LXI instrument must have an Interchangeable Virtual Instrument (IVI) driver.
 The IVI Foundation defines a standard driver application programming interface (API) for programmable instruments.
-IVI driver formats can be IVI-COM for working with COM-based development environments and IVI-C for working in traditional programming languages or IVI.NET for use in a .NET Framework.
+IVI driver formats can be IVI-COM for working with COM-based development environments and IVI-C for working in traditional programming languages for use in a .NET Framework.

 Most LXI instruments can be programmed with methods other than IVI, so it is not mandatory to work with an IVI driver.
 Developers can use other driver technologies or work directly with SCPI commands.

 Standardization

 The LXI Standard has three major elements: